Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 ### Publish Data to Local Sandbox

-Start (or restart) the local sandbox Ed-Fi ODS API.
+> **IMPORTANT: After changing security metadata for the API, YOU MUST RESTART the local sandbox Ed-Fi ODS API if it is already running.**

 Next, locate the key/secret for the API client for the minimal template sandbox.
 You can use the Sandbox Admin tool, or can just run the following query against the `EdFi_Admin` database: